Introduction

 2.6 Saturn: Endurance, Discipline, and Chronic Stress

-Saturn is associated with discipline, structure, and challenge.
+For instance, a person with Mars in the 1st House constantly feels compelled to prove themselves, and conflict or overemphasis on physicality generates tension.
 It is most likely to indicate the areas of life where one feels the most nagging tension and strain.
 A person with Saturn in the 6th House, the area of daily routines and health, might feel compelled to be productive and organized all the time and burn out unless one learns to set boundaries.
 Sensitivity to Saturn’s energy can enable people to build resilience and patience and the necessity to pace oneself and create sustainable routines.
 Saturn reminds us that one can master tension, but only if one learns to balance self-discipline and self-care.

 2.7 Jupiter: Expanding or Mitigating Stress